henichole/eCommerce-Project/cleaning_data.md

 SQL state: 0A000

 --At this point I am able to pull "visitstarttime" from analytics table individually but couldn't pull the full analytics table out.
 I guess I should stop here.

+--Update on Oct 4t: The timestamp is showing in its correct format today, good news.